+CC Search.
+Fighting Plagiarism.
 This article will focus on the importance of structuring research projects so they require original thought.

-i Rate This The world of copyright can be a confusing and complex place…therefore ResourceLink has created a ‘one stop shop’ intended to provide educators and students with a simple to understand overview of Copyright, Creative Commons and other licences that exist, as well as resources to locate materials and information on how to correctly attribute these resources once they have been used.
+Copyright and Copyleft…read all about it!
+The world of copyright can be a confusing and complex place…therefore ResourceLink has created a ‘one stop shop’ intended to provide educators and students with a simple to understand overview of Copyright, Creative Commons and other licences that exist, as well as resources to locate materials and information on how to correctly attribute these resources once they have been used.

+The wiki is called Copyright and Copyleft.
+Access it here, or by clicking on the image on the left hand side.
+Fair Use in Education and Research.
 Fair use offers an extraordinarily important opportunity for educators, researchers, and others to make reasonable and limited uses of copyrighted materials.

 Copyright-Friendly Images (Mostly!)